netbox-community/netbox-plugin-tutorial/tutorial/step04-forms.md

 # Step 4: Forms

-Form classes generate HTML forms for the user interface, and process and validate user input.
+Form classes generate HTML form elements for the user interface, and process and validate user input.
 They are used in NetBox primarily to create, modify, and delete objects.
-We'll create a form for each of our plugin's models.
+We'll create a form class for each of our plugin's models.

 :blue_square: **Note:** If you skipped the previous step, run `git checkout step03-tables`.